Alfresco/docs-alfresco/search-enterprise/3.2/admin/index.md

 **Indexing Instance**

-* EC2 Indexing Instance to run alfresco-elasticsearch-connector-distribution-3.1.1
+* Amazon EC2 Indexing Instance to run alfresco-elasticsearch-connector-distribution-3.2.1
 * Indexing Instance type: t2.2xlarge (8vCPUs, 32GiB RAM)
-* Number of EC2 Instances for Indexing: 3
+* Number of Amazon EC2 Instances for Indexing: 3
 * Number of threads running on Instance 1 and 2 is 7 each with 6 threads on instance 3.
 Total threads running in parallel is 20
 * Maximum Heap allocated to each thread is 4GB (-Xmx4G)